rtlabs-com/p-net/doc/creating_gsdml_files.rst

 For details on ``<VirtualSubmoduleItem>``, see ``<SubmoduleItem>`` below.

-The configuration value PNET_MAX_SUBSLOTS defines the maximum number of submodules (for each module) that the p-net stack can handle.
+The configuration value PNET_MAX_SUBSLOTS defines the maximum number of submodules (for each module) that the P-Net stack can handle.

 Details on the submodule list